ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ### Adjusting volume bandwidth
 {: #volume-adjust-bandwidth}

-You can change the storage/networking bandwidth ratio to meet your needs, but both storage and network bandwidth must be at least 500 Mbps each.
-For example, to allow more storage bandwidth, you could apportion the above example in equal allocations:
+You can change the volume/networking bandwidth ratio to meet your needs, but both volume and network bandwidth must be at least 500 Mbps each.
+For example, to allow more bandwidth for volumes, you could apportion the above example in equal allocations:

-* Storage: 2,000 Mbps
+* Volumes: 2,000 Mbps
 * Network: 2,000 Mbps

-However, before you make any change to the storage/networking bandwidth ratio, be sure to evaluate your instance's network bandwidth requirements.
+However, before you make any change to the volume/networking bandwidth ratio, be sure to evaluate your instance's network bandwidth requirements.
 Make sure the new bandwidth allocation will not have negative effects on your instance’s network performance.

 Extending the example for multiple volumes, the bandwidth looks like this:

 * Total allocation for volumes is 2,000 Mbps
-* Less boot volume, 393 Mbps
+* Less boot volume minimum allocation, 393 Mbps
 * Remaining bandwidth for data volumes: 1,607 Mbps

-The storage bandwidth available to the instance is apportioned on a per-volume basis.
+The volume bandwidth available to the instance is apportioned on a per-volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
 For example, if you have four identical volumes attached to an instance but are only using one volume, then that volume can get only the bandwidth assigned to it.
 The volume in use can't access extra bandwidth that is assigned to the unused volumes.

 ### Unattached volume bandwidth compared with attached volume bandwidth
 {: #block-vol-bandwidth}

-When you create a standalone (unattached) block storage data volume, the volume bandwidth assigned is based on volume capacity, IOPS, and profile.
+When you create a standalone (unattached) block storage data volume, the volume bandwidth assigned is based on volume capacity, IOPS, and volume profile.
 For example, the API response for a `GET /volume/{id}` call shows the bandwidth for an unattached volume:

 ```
 {